Resources for Parents & Students

 Wisconsin Board for People with Developmental Disabilities

 The Wisconsin Board for People with Developmental Disabilities was established to advocate on behalf of individuals with developmental disabilities, foster welcoming and inclusive communities, and improve the disability service system.
 The Board’s mission is to help people with developmental disabilities become independent, productive, and included in all facets of community life.
-Visit our website
+Visit the WBPDD website

 Wisconsin 211 connects you with thousands of nonprofit and government services in your area.
 If you want personal assistance call the three-digit number 211 or 877-947-2211.
 Visit 211Wisconsin for online search and chat.
 Available 24 / 7 / 365.